fredrikbaberg/hassio-addons/octoprint/DOCS.md

 ## Configuration

-Configuration is only needed for camera support or rescue/reset
+Configuration should only be needed for camera support, rescue/reset, and possibly if plugins are not installing due to missing components.

 - `mjpg_input`: Specify input arguments for mjpg_streamer.
 - `mjpg_output`: Specify output arguments for mjpg_streamer.
 - `request_rescue`: Reset Python install, normally not be needed.
+- `add_build_packages`: Install additional packages for installing certain plugins.
+Note that this will take 220+ MB additional space, and packages will be reinstalled on each restart (increased disk write).

 ### Network